Honors International Studies

 Technology is becoming an increasingly important part of the traditional music world.
 Students wanting to become band directors, choir directors and professional musicians can take classes at Hinds that will teach them to use popular and inexpensive recording equipment.
 Before this program, students were playing music in their homes and garages, but now they can come to Hinds and participate in a rock band.

 Hinds’ Music Industry Program was developed as a direct result of our partnership with Bridgwater College.
 This international study opportunity was invaluable in developing a new program that is attracting many new students to Hinds

 British Studies with USM

 The British Studies Program is a residential summer session offered annually during July and August in London.
 Students are housed at the University of London, King’s College.

-The session offers undergraduate and graduate course work in a wide range of academic disciplines with offerings for almost every major or minor field of study.
+The session offers undergraduate and graduate coursework in a wide range of academic disciplines with offerings for almost every major or minor field of study.
 Participants also have ample free time for independent travel.
-Students have travelled to Venice, Rome, Istanbul, and even Cairo during their travel break.
+Students have traveled to Venice, Rome, Istanbul, and even Cairo during their travel break.